naveenroshan/DataBase-Technology/Mysql/README.md

 - Views
 - Stored procedures:
   - With Parameter
-  - With Out Parameter
+  - With out Parameter
   - With single Parameter
-  - With multiple
+  - With multiple Parameter
+  - Storing output to variable
 - User-Defined function
 - variables
 Triggers